AndrewJBateman/angular-material-api/README.md

 ## Status & To-Do List

-* Status: Working.
+* Status: Compiles with no errors but not working.

-* To-Do: Explore AWS Amplify further.
+* To-Do: Replace

 ## Inspiration

 * [AWS AppSync Tutorial - GraphQL APIs with AppSync, Amplify and Angular - 2nd part, from 26:23](https://www.youtube.com/watch?v=QEMfnr5MO1w)

+## :file_folder: License

+* This project is licensed under the terms of the MIT license.

-## Contact
+## :envelope: Contact

-Repo created by [ABateman](https://www.andrewbateman.org) - feel free to contact me!
+* Repo created by [ABateman](https://github.com/AndrewJBateman), email: gomezbateman@yahoo.com